COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 You should conclude by highlighting a specific example of an encounter, or another aspect of your level design, that could be improved through further iterative design.

 I wanted to originallly follow the traditional process of 3 levels sequentially in order while making shortcuts to enter areas encountered beforehand.
 The iterative design process aided this by allowing me to continuously test each section and making sure they are equally connected.
 I have also make some changes in my final level sections that are not in my original sketches.
-For example, for section three, instead of a door and a switch, I was originally going to use a one-way platform.
+Instead of a door and a switch, I was originally going to use a one-way platform for the final part of section three.
 I wanted a way to make the player unable to jump back up without making the gap significantly tall.
 This is because I wish to design the level so that the player does not need to go back to complete section three.
 That is when the door comes into play.
-There were meant to be spikes in the first part of section one but I have removed them in my final design because I considered adding spikes will not make the section easy anymore.
 I originally wanted the player to see the section three key when obtaining section one key.
 This was later changed due to the addition of switches and doors.
 Moving platforms were also added in section three but were not in my original design.
-I added them to make section three more harder.
+I added them as an extra obstacle.

+Looking back at section two, I could have added a combination of boxes and pressure plates to open doors, not just switches.
+This allows one door or multiple doors to open for a specific amount of time and then close back.
+The addition of pressure plates increases challenge, discovery and exploration in section two as players will now have to find new ways to open doors.

 ## Generative AI Use Acknowledgement